chrisman/chrisman.github.io/drafts/blogging.md

     - `:=`: immediate assignment
 - pattern matching and substitution
     - `%`: wildcard. as opposed to `*`, like the rest of the civilized world uses
-    - patsubst: a function that takes a from pattern, a to pattern, and things to do that pattern substitution on.
+    - `patsubst`: a function that takes a from pattern, a to pattern, and things to do that pattern substitution on.

 Anyway, that's my first experience making any kind of a makefile.
 It's not